 Free trial?
 No, although if you sign up for the HBO add-on through Hulu, YouTube TV, or DirecTV Stream (which do offer free trials) then you can get one that way.
 HBO Max also offers free episodes to view and download for a limited time at www.hbomax.com/collections/watch-free.

-We would have put HBO Max in this slot regardless based off its steady stream of prestige series, its unique approach to releasing new Warner Bros. films the same time they come out in theaters, and its fantastic back catalog of Warner Bros. movies and shows (Friends!).
-Then it went and merged with reality TV kingpin Discovery+, and it was announced they will combine their divergent catalogs into one mega-streaming platform.
+We would have put HBO Max in this slot regardless based off its steady stream of prestige series and its fantastic catalog of Warner Bros. movies and shows (Friends!).
+Then it went and merged with reality TV kingpin Discovery+, and it was announced they will combine their divergent catalogs into one mega-streaming platform (word on the street is that it will just be called “Max”).
 We might never stop streaming!

 3. Apple TV+